 Because we were watching costs and time, we elected not to climb to the top of the Duomo.
 After exiting, we made our way to the Bell Tower.
 While the website said you can climb this tower for free, they confusingly appeared to be collecting money and the line was long, so we decided to pass on climbing this as well in lieu of getting some breakfast.

 After breakfast, we made our way passed the Bargello to the Palazzo Vehecio.
 We also decided to pass on the Uffizi Gallery because, again, we were both “museumed out”.
 In case you’re wondering why I say this, we had visited nearly one dozen museums in Rome over the course of the 5 days prior.
-I had visited the Uffizi years ago.
+I had visited the Uffizi years ago and the hubby wasn’t interested in going in.
 On quick day trips like this, it’s really important to pick and choose which things are the most important to you.
-All things considered, I still had visions from Inferno dancing through my head as we decided to continue our seek and find adventure in Florence.

-From here, we headed straight to the Ponte Vecchio to take in the beautifully iconic bridge.
+From here, stroll through the area and head straight to the Ponte Vecchio to take in the beautifully iconic bridge.
 We spent some time here watching the locals enjoy the banks of the river before we crossed over the bridge itself, enjoying the shops and vendors.